The Sturgis Motorcycle Rally Top Rides

 Rusty Wallace Charity Ride

 The Rusty Wallace Charity Ride gives you the opportunity to ride alongside Rusty Wallace and a few of his NASCAR friends.
-This exclusive ride will begin with a party and meet-and-greet at the Black Hills Harley-Davidson, then feature an enjoyable group motorcycle ride chosen by Rusty.
+This exclusive ride will feature an enjoyable group motorcycle ride chosen by Rusty.

-After the ride, you and the other participants will meet at Buffalo Chip for a reception and silent auction.
+After the ride, you and other participants will meet for a reception.
 All proceeds will benefit worthy charities.
+This ride starts and ends in Deadwood Outlaw Square on Friday, August 8th.